filecoin-project/devgrants/rfp-proposals/rfp-proposal-hercules-explorer.md

 For each milestone, please describe:
 M1:
 - UI and Staging under an https:// to tool around in.
-Most likely built in React so as to be available on both desktop and mobile envs.
+Will be built in React and Node so as to be available on both desktop and mobile envs.
-- 1 desinger 2 developers
+- 1 project manager, 1 designer, and 2 developers (front & back end)
-- 65,000 USD paid in BTC
+- Our proposed budget for Milestone 1 is 65,000 Euro which can be paid in BTC, ETH, or Wire.
-- 1 month 2 weeks
+- With a funds cleared for Milestone 1 we can assume this task will take 1 month and 2 weeks to bring to the standard requested in the RFP.
+Any scope time will be carried into Milestone 2 whereas time is applicable when FIL leaders approve of the UI in staging.
 M2:
-- UI approved and finalized on a real site with real network data populating the fields.
+- Work will begin on Milestone 2 when the Milestone 1 UI is approved and finalized.
+We will get the front end on a real site (thinking https://filyourblock) with real / dev network data populating the fields.
+This will be functional with associated code in the designated repository.
-- 1 designer, 4 developers
+- We will need 1 project manager and 3 developers during Milestone 2 to stay within scope time.
-- 75,000 USD paid in BTC
+- To compensate our proposed budget for Milestone 2 is 75,000 Euro paid in BTC, ETH, or Wire.
-- 1 month 2 weeks
+- With funds cleared for Milestone 2 we can assume this task will take 1 month 3 weeks to finalize the standard requested in the RFP.
+Any scope creep will be carried into Milestone 3.
 M3:
 - Finalize documentation, finalize scope of RFP, finalize agreement for post work
-- 1 developer , 1 business developer
+- We will need 1 developer and 1 project manager during Milestone 3 to stay within scope time.
+An executive business developer will handle the post build maintenance agreement.
-- 20,000 USD paid in BTC
+- To compensate our proposed budget for Milestone 3 is 20,000 Euro paid in BTC, ETH, or Wire.
-- 1 month
+- With funds cleared for Milestone 3 we can assume this task will take roughly 1 month with finalized testing.

+If approved Milestone 1 through Milestone 3 should take 4 months an 1 week if all proposed budget is paid in a timely manner with FIL leadership available for day-to-day checkups and approval of design and measure.

 ## Total Budget Requested

-170,000 USD
+170,000 Euro paid in BTC, ETH, or Wire.

 ## Maintenance and Upgrade Plans

-Specify your team's long-term plans to maintain this software and upgrade it over time.
+We plan to have our SVP handle the post maintenance agreement.
+We'd like to continue to build with the FIL leadership and community and can come to negotiable terms post build that benefit everyone.

 # Team